go-microservice/moment-service/README.md

 The application with the following layers:

-- 1. HTTP Layer: Responsible for handling incoming HTTP requests and returning responses.
+- 1. gRPC Layer: Responsible for handling incoming gRPC requests and returning responses.
 - 2. Service Layer: Responsible for handling business logic and communicating with the data layer.
-- 3. Data Layer: Responsible for handling communication with the database.
+- 3. Data Layer: Responsible for handling communication with the database or nosql or other external service.

 ## Run